In this Hargreaves Lansdown review for 2023, we assess the pros and cons of this popular broker while comparing them to other providers on the market.

 Although IG’s fee structure is a little more complex than Hargreaves Lansdown’s fees, the average investor will typically find them cheaper to use.
 While lacking the comprehensive list of account types offered by its rival, IG nevertheless provides a huge range of investment opportunities available through its ISA and GIA accounts.
 These include shares, forex, indices, commodities, and many more.

 IG might offer a decent alternative if you’re looking for low-cost stock picking.
 But with its rich investor insights and vast account selection, HL earns its reputation as the country’s foremost investment provider.

 With its promise of commission-free trading designed to tempt novice traders away from HL, Freetrade offers something new to modern consumers.
 Hargreaves Lansdown vs Freetrade reads as an encounter between old and new.
 On the one side, you have a fresh-faced provider undercutting its rivals through a tech-driven approach.
 Conversely, you have a tried and tested investment company with a proven pedigree.

 Here’s what we think: if you love the detail and cutting-edge analysis, HL might be your preferred option.
 If, on the other hand, you want something more stripped back, then Freetrade might offer an attractive alternative.

 Our Verdict: Should You Invest with Hargreaves Lansdown?

 Amid turbulent market conditions, those looking to grow their finances will understandably seek a safe pair of hands.
-With its unrivalled reputation and excellent range of products and services, Hargreaves Lansdown will remain a true industry leader in 2022.
+With its unrivalled reputation and an excellent range of products and services, Hargreaves Lansdown will remain a true industry leader in 2022.